Eastern towhee: Timing of major life events

-In a literature review, Greenlaw reports mean breeding territory size of 4 acre (range 1.6–6 acre, n=24) in a mesic oak (Quercus species) forest where eastern towhees occurred at a density of 21 males/40 ha.
+Greenlaw reported a mean breeding territory size of 4 acre (range 1.6–6.0 acre, n=24) in a mesic oak (Quercus species) forest where eastern towhees occurred at a density of 21 males/40 ha.
 In a xeric pine (Pinus species)-oak woodland where the eastern towhee density was 32 males/40 ha, mean eastern towhee territory size was 3 acre (range 1.8–4 acre, n=20).
 In Massachusetts, mean male eastern towhee territory size was about 1.3 acre, and female eastern towhee territory size was 1.1 acre.
-Territory size changed over the course of the breeding season and was not significantly (p>0.05) affected by reductions in food availability of 30% or less.
+Territory size changed over the course of the breeding season and was not significantly affected by reductions in food availability of 30% or less.
 During the winter eastern towhees are not as territorial and may be seen in mixed species flocks.
 Daily movement of eastern towhees in loblolly (P. taeda) and longleaf pine (P. palustris) forests and clearcuts in South Carolina averaged 325 ft per day.
-Only 2 females, out of 11 females and 9 males, stayed within the stand where they were captured for the duration of a 10-week study.
+Only two females, out of 11 females and 9 males, stayed within the stand where they were captured for the duration of a 10-week study.

 Eastern towhees have fairly strong fidelity to breeding territories.
-In an oak forest in New Jersey, adult eastern towhee return rates were 20% the 1st year after banding and 43% in subsequent years.
-Between 1960 and 1967, the maximum number of eastern towhee returns to the site was 5.
-In a Pennsylvania woodlot observed between 1962 and 1967, an eastern towhee returned to the site for 4 consecutive years.
+In an oak forest in New Jersey, adult eastern towhee return rates were 20% the first year after banding and 43% in subsequent years.
+Between 1960 and 1967, the maximum number of eastern towhee returns to the site was five.
+In a Pennsylvania woodlot observed between 1962 and 1967, an eastern towhee returned to the site for four consecutive years.